JKU-ICG/AOS/AOS Groundstation/AOS map visualization/README.md

 > mosquitto_sub -h localhost -t drone -u user –P user

-> Note: After initial test, you do not need to do start and stop every time you want to use AOS Map Visualization.
-It will be done automatically by running AOS_Groundstation.exe.
+### Note: After initial test, you do not need to do start and stop every time you want to use AOS map visualization.
+It will be done automatically by running AOS_Groundstation.bat file.